 How long do you cook a boneless prime rib?

-The method that I use cooks the roast at a high heat first, to lock in the juices and form a nice crust on its outside area.
+The method that I use is to cook the roast at a high heat first, to lock in the juices and form a nice crust on its outside area.
 Then I reduce the temperature and cook it low and slow, which results in a juicy, tender roast.
 I usually cook an 8-pound roast, which takes about 3 hours from oven to table, including the time it will need to rest after cooking.

 Should you cover prime rib while it’s cooking?